Charlie Blackmon Player Props: Rockies vs. Mets

 - The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.

-- The Mets have a 4.62 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).

-- The Mets will send Scherzer (3-2) to make his eighth start of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Verlander (2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched) gets the start for the Mets, his fifth of the season.

-- In his last appearance on Sunday, the righty tossed six scoreless innings against the Cleveland Guardians while surrendering three hits.
+- In his most recent time out on Sunday against the Cleveland Guardians, the right-hander threw eight innings, giving up one earned run while surrendering three hits.

-- The 38-year-old has amassed a 4.01 ERA and 8.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .221 to his opponents.
+- In four games this season, the 40-year-old has amassed an ERA of 3.60, with 7.2 strikeouts per nine innings.
+Opponents are hitting .198 against him.

 © 2023 Data Skrive.
 All rights reserved.